Lasting Power of Attorney

 Unfortunately, (and surprisingly), you would be wrong in assuming this.

 In the eyes of the Law, next of kin is a myth.
-So when it often comes it comes as a big shock when the partners, families and friends find out that they do not have the legal right to make decisions for their loved ones who have lost mental capacity to make decisions for themselves, in terms of both their health and welfare and also for taking care of their finances and property.
+This comes as a big shock when the partners, families, and friends find out that they do not have the legal right to make decisions for their loved ones who have lost mental capacity to make decisions for themselves.
+These are decisions regarding their health & welfare and also finances and property.

 Decisions for health and welfare include, what medical treatments are given or refused, where and how the person is cared for, quality of life, being the spokesperson, the advocate, to able to talk with the doctors, care workers & agencies involved.

 For decisions and actions taken with the finances and property, it can be as simple as being able to top up the person's phone on their behalf, to paying bills, being able to talk with the banks, and selling a person's property, or paying for a dependent's university fees.